AlexandrosGazis/SpringBoot/README.md

 After importing the project, setting up your database (sql dump file is located in _VariousFiles_ folder) and fire up your server (tomcat) click the following:

+## Login Page

+Currently the Login page is not validating via the database fields but in memory.
+In order to login [username/password] :

+	- User_Role: user/user
+	- Admin_Role: superuser/superuser

 ## [Index Page](http://localhost:8000/carshopwebapp/)